KaiGilb/authorization-panel/proposals/wac-ucr/uc-survey.md

 * +1 elf-pavlik:
 * +1 csarven: Generally worth doing.
 This UC implies a requirement that ensures data integrity.
 * +1 jaxoncreed:
+* +3 KaiGilb: graphMetrix "Im thinking of append as add, like read files and add files.
+Im not sure how practical above use case is, but maybe in other sitations, like a list of things.

 #### Danielle stores their own recommendation
 URL: https://solid.github.io/authorization-panel/wac-ucr/#basic-readappend-multi-storage